kimkh415/counting_spines/README.md

 ## Deploy environment

 Included in this repository are some system-specific .yml files.
 These can be used to easily create python environments with all the required packages.
 First make sure to have a system install of Anaconda3(https://www.anaconda.com/).
-Then just run:
+Then run:\n
-`conda env create -f /path/to/src/environment.yml -n counting_spines` Followed by activating the environment with:
+`conda env create -f /path/to/src/environment.yml -n counting_spines`\n Followed by activating the environment with:
 `activate counting_spines`
 This must be done before each session.